Prox-C/Prox-C/README.md

 ### <img src="assets/programming-code-signs.png" width="16"> My Tech Stack

 Here are some of the technologies that I am invested in.
 Among these are programming and markup languages, frameworks, libraries, development environments, and software tools that I have used and worked with or am currently exploring.
-Evidently, my interests gravitate towards front-end web and mobile development.
-However, I ultimately aim in becoming a full-stack Software Engineer.

  <details>
   <summary> My Stack </summary>